ninekorn/sccs-vvd-hd/Releases/revision13128/sccsvvdhd-rev13128/README.md

 <img WIDTH=250 src="https://github.com/ninekorn/gif-resources/blob/main/Capture%20d%E2%80%99%C3%A9cran%202023-04-22%20110431.jpg" border="0">

-I will work on trying to incorporate a slider to increase the size of the voxel human ik rig "dashboard figurines" soon:
+I will work on trying to incorporate a slider to increase the size of the voxel human ik rig "dashboard figurines" soon.
+In the screenshot below, the changes are discreet but it is visible that the voxel assets and voxel ik rig are bigger than the last screenshot:
 <img WIDTH=250 src="https://github.com/ninekorn/gif-resources/blob/main/Capture%20d%E2%80%99%C3%A9cran%202023-04-22%20130846.jpg" border="0">